nasa/GeneLab_Data_Processing/RNAseq/Workflow_Documentation/NF_RCP/README.md

 ### 4. Run the Workflow

 While in the location containing the `NF_RCP_2.0.0` directory that was downloaded in [step 2](#2-download-the-workflow-files), you are now able to run the workflow.
 Below are four examples of how to run the NF_RCP workflow:
-> Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --ensemblVersion) that denote workflow specific parameters.
+> Note: Nextflow commands use both single hyphen arguments (e.g. -help) that denote general nextflow arguments and double hyphen arguments (e.g. --reference_version) that denote workflow specific parameters.
 Take care to use the proper number of hyphens for each argument.

 <br>

 #### 4a.
-Approach 1: Run the workflow on a GeneLab RNAseq dataset with automatic retrieval of Ensembl reference fasta and gtf files
+Approach 1: Run the workflow on a GeneLab RNAseq dataset with automatic retrieval of reference fasta and gtf files

 ```bash
 nextflow run NF_RCP_2.0.0/main.nf \
    -profile singularity \
    --accession OSD-194
 ```

+> Note: For prokaryotic RNAseq datasets, add the parameter `--mode microbes` to run the workflow using the prokaryotic pipeline ([GL-DPPD-7115](../../Pipeline_GL-DPPD-7115_Versions/GL-DPPD-7115.md)).
+The default value of this parameter is `default`, which will use the eukaryotic pipeline ([GL-DPPD-7101-G](../../Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-G.md)).

 <br>